|Length||1 Year (34 Weeks)|

 Charlie is also known as the artist Kasket and specialises in raw recordings, live atmosphere, glitched up vocals and catchy melodies.
 His first release entitled Torn Letters ...

 Stefan Knauthe is a music producer, composer and synthesist with a lifelong passion for sound and electronic music.
 Having been Berlin based since 1988, he has witnessed and ...

 We’re excited.
-Very excited. dBs Berlin are relocating to a brand new purpose built facility at the Funkhaus to house our rapidly expanding institute of creative production.
+Very excited. dBs Berlin have relocated to a brand new purpose built facility at the Funkhaus to house our rapidly expanding institute of creative production.

 The Funkhaus is an internationally unique, extraordinary and atmospheric location and it’s hard to imagine a better location for creative endeavour and learning.

 Want to look around?
-We run open days around once per month, these days are a great opportunity to speak to our staff, students and see our facilities.
+We welcome you to sign up for an Open Day.
+These are a great opportunity to speak to our staff, students and see our facilities.
 We know that it may not be easy to come to Berlin so check out our virtual tour to get an overview of our facilities online!More About Our Spaces

 Your success depends entirely on you – what you bring to the course, your approach to learning and the grit, passion and sheer determination with which you build your future.

 Our diploma course provides you with all of the tools required to either progress onto a degree course or make your first foray into the music industry.

 The employment model in the music industry has been transformed over the last 20 years.
 Roles with permanent contracts do still exist but it is much more likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.

 There are many possible progression routes into the industry and it often makes sense to develop a portfolio of different roles.
 Here are some examples: